Tera-Shiraneko/consumable-notifier/Readme.md

 ### Note
 - An list of the abnormalities which are currently added in the config file can be found here [Consumable Overview](https://github.com/Tera-Shiraneko/consumable-notifier/tree/master/Additional-Data).
+- In case of multiple abnormality id's in the config file or settings interface you need to seperate them with a comma.
 - The commands should be written without the plus just an space between it.